anchore/syft/README.md

 package:

   # search within archives that do contain a file index to search against (zip)
+  # note: for now this only applies to the java package cataloger
   # SYFT_PACKAGE_SEARCH_INDEXED_ARCHIVES env var
   search-indexed-archives: true

   # search within archives that do not contain a file index to search against (tar, tar.gz, tar.bz2, etc)
-  # note: enabling this may result in a performance impact since all discovered compressed tars will be decompressed.
+  # note: enabling this may result in a performance impact since all discovered compressed tars will be decompressed
+  # note: for now this only applies to the java package cataloger
   # SYFT_PACKAGE_SEARCH_UNINDEXED_ARCHIVES env var
   search-unindexed-archives: false